-It will also require a change in how we currently fund regional transportation - with continuing partnership and substantially expanded funding from the governments of British Columbia and Canada and funding contributions from major project partners.
+It will also require a change in how we currently fund regional transportation - with continuing partnership and substantially expanded funding from the federal and provincial governments and funding contributions from major project partners.
 It will also require new regional revenue tools that balance our reliance on transit fares and property tax, and replace our longer-term declining fuel tax revenue in ways that don't negatively impact household affordability and are aligned with peoples' ability to pay.
 Contributions to the 10-Year Priorities and investment plans by all levels of government will need to remain affordable within the priorities and fiscal frameworks of all jurisdictions involved.